Histwo/Histwo.github.io/_faqs/Righteousness.md

 ---
 title: "What is righteousness and how does one live righteously?"
-date: 2025-03-01
+short_answer: "Righteousness is living in accordance with moral principles and behaving in a way that aligns with what is just, good, and fair."
 ---

-## Short Answer
-Righteousness is living in accordance with moral principles and behaving in a way that aligns with what is just, good, and fair.

-## Answer
 Righteousness refers to living in a manner that is morally upright, just, and virtuous.
 It involves acting in ways that are consistent with moral laws and principles, treating others fairly, and upholding integrity in every action.

 ### Example Scenarios of Living Righteously: